ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 ### Privacy and SCTs {#privacy-SCT}

-SCTs contain information that typically links it to a particular web site.
+SCTs contain information that links it to a particular web site.
 Because the client-server relationship is sensitive, gossip between clients and servers about unrelated SCTs is risky.
 Therefore, a client with an SCT for a given server should transmit that